Opioid addiction is a chronic medical condition. It creates long-term changes to your brain.

-If you already have a narcotic addiction, you’ll know that a list of these symptoms doesn't capture the agony of going through them.
-It’s extremely unpleasant, and you’ll do almost anything to avoid it.
+If you have an opioid (also called a narcotic) addiction, you know that a list of these symptoms doesn't capture the agony of going through them.
+It’s very unpleasant, and you’ll do almost anything to avoid it.

-Opioid withdrawal lasts from hours to several days -- and sometimes weeks.
-It depends on which drug you were taking, how long you were taking it and how much.
+Opioid withdrawal lasts hours to days -- and sometimes weeks.
+It depends on which drug you were taking, how long you were taking it, and how much.
 After the intense initial symptoms subside, some physical and mental discomfort may linger for weeks.

-The unpleasantness is a major reason for relapse and continued prescription drug abuse.
-But there are medications that can help you through opioid withdrawal and prevent symptoms.
+The symptoms of withdrawal are a major reason for relapse and further prescription drug abuse.
+But medications can help you through opioid withdrawal and prevent symptoms.
 After the initial detox, you’re at risk for relapse.
 Experts say psychological and social factors are the main drivers that could push you back to using.
 Stress and situations that remind your brain of the pleasure the drug can bring are common triggers.
-Successful, lifelong therapy to stay opioid free usually involves long-term medication with counseling/talk therapy programs.
+Successful, lifelong therapy to stay opioid-free usually involves long-term medication as well as counseling or talk therapy programs.

-Methadone (Methadose, Dolophine) is a long-acting opioid that affects the same parts of your as the drug you’re having a problem with does, but it doesn’t get you high.
+Methadone (Dolophine, Methadose) is a long-acting opioid that affects the same parts of your brain as the drug you’re having a problem with, but it doesn’t get you high.
 You can take it every day, but you have to go to a special clinic to get it.
 The correct dose prevents withdrawal symptoms and eases drug cravings.

-Buprenorphineis a shorter acting drug than methadone.
+Buprenorphine is another medication that is approved for the treatment of opioid dependence.
 It hits the same receptors in your brain, but not as strongly.
-It has less risk of lethal overdose, so it is often favored for treatment.
+It has less risk of lethal overdose, so experts often favor it.
 It is also available in combination with naloxone.